 On March 29, 2006, we accelerated vesting with respect to all outstanding options and warrants under our existing stock option plans.
 Such acceleration was approved by our Board.
-As of July 1, 2011, there were 1,669,902 outstanding stock options, 1,114,423 of which were exercisable.
+As of July 1, 2014, there were 1,204,258 outstanding stock options, 514,893 of which were exercisable.

-The Company does not have an established quantitative formula to determine the number of shares of stock options and/or restricted shares granted to each named executive officer.
+Except as set forth above in "CEO Performance Based Program for Fiscal 2014 and Subsequent Years" with respect to the CEO, the Company does not have an established quantitative formula to determine the number of shares of stock options and/or restricted shares granted to each named executive officer.
 The grants are based on the Compensation Committee's subjective evaluation based on an understanding and assessments of each individual named executive officer and a comparison to the competitive market for executive compensation.
 The factors taken into consideration by the Compensation Committee with respect to grants to named executive officers of stock options and/or restricted shares include the named executive's responsibilities, experience level, retention risk, tenure, job performance and achievement of short-term and long-term goals.